THE AMERICAN-NESS OF AMERICAN OPERA DEPENDS ON AMERICAN AUDIENCES

 In speaking about Fort Worth Opera’s new initiative, Frontiers, (for which, as a matter of full disclosure, I serve on the panel), FWO’s Music Director, Joe Illick, said, "After each of our productions of Dead Man Walking, Before Night Falls, Angels in America, and Hydrogen Jukebox, our audiences have voiced their fascination with contemporary opera and their desire to learn more about the process of developing and nurturing new works, so this is a stellar opportunity for the public to get a peek behind the curtain at how contemporary opera is born."

 There is certainly no coincidence that opera companies around the country are investing in American opera with renewed vigor.
-The audience wants it – and more importantly (in my opinion), new audiences want it.
+The audience wants it – and of particular importance (in my opinion), new audiences want it.

 Thinking about why people go to opera (for the moment, let’s think about people who are already inclined to go), some people are more motivated by the sense of recognition while others are more motivated by a sense of discovery.
 Traditional audiences tend to lean towards recognition.
 People who go to Carmen over and over again do so because they love Carmen.
 They know the music, they know the story, they know they like it, and they know they will have a good time (assuming the production and cast is good).
 This is about recognition.
 Even for people who are new to opera, going to Carmen is often about recognition, because they’ve heard of it, and they recognize some of “the tunes.”
 There may be elements of discovery (ie. discovering a new singer in the title role, discovering a new take on the story through a new production, or for a new person to opera – the discovery of that experience), but the strongest motivator to attendance here tends to be recognition.